disaster123/ea-news-proxy/README.md

 ## Setup via Hosts File on Windows

-To redirect requests from `ec.forexprostools.com` to your local proxy server, modify the hosts file on your Windows machine:
+To redirect requests from `ec.forexprostools.com` and `nfs.faireconomy.media` to your local proxy server, modify the hosts file on your Windows machine:

 1. **Open Notepad as Administrator:**